Activities in Dunedin

 10. Go on a Scenic Railway Journey from the Dunedin Railway Station

 The Dunedin Railway Station is an attraction in itself thanks to its grand architecture.
 Amplify the experience by taking one of the scenic train journeys that depart here.
-The Taieri Gorge Railway meanders through the dramatic river gorge scenery, crossing numerous viaducts and delving through countless tunnels.
+The Inlander, formerly the Taieri Gorge Railway, meanders through the dramatic river gorge scenery, crossing numerous viaducts and delving through countless tunnels.
 Be transported in beautifully-restored carriages, which include an on-board cafe and open-air platforms to capture some amazing photos.
 We also consider this activity one of the 8 Romantic Activities in Dunedin for Couples.
+Find out more about The Inlander on Viator and Tripadvisor.